-- 1. Exhibits in this class will be judged while modeling at date prior to the fair.
-The judge will consider general appearance of model (neatness, posture, fit) appropriateness of accessories, and construction as it affects appearance and wear ability. - To receive a premium exhibitor will participate in Style Show OR have a picture of exhibitor in outfit on display at fair clothing exhibit. - 3.
-Constructed garments may also be exhibited at the fair (enter in both categories on fair entry form) - 4.
-Two State Fair representatives will be selected from those 14 years and older with a complete outfit constructed by the exhibitor.
-At discretion of the judge outstanding ribbons will be rewarded.
+- 1. Exhibits in this class will be judged at the Youth Building just prior to judging of clothing construction.
+While wearing the garment, the judge will consider general appearance of model (neatness, posture, fit) appropriateness of accessories, and construction as it affects appearance and wearability.. - 2.
+The garment may also be exhibited under clothing construction.
+Be sure to enter in both categories in FairEntry. - 3.
+Those 14 years and older with a complete outfit constructed by exhibitor may have a chance to attend WI State Fair.